-The Configuration Section of this user guide is comprised of four chapters with information on configuring and using TAR to immediately alert you to any end user Internet activity not within your organization's Internet usage policies:
+The Configuration Section of this user guide is comprised of five chapters with information on configuring and using TAR to immediately alert you to any end user Internet activity not within your organization's Internet usage policies:

 - Chapter 1: Gauge Components This chapter describes the types of gauges, the components of a gauge, how to read a gauge, and how to perform shortcuts using gauges. - Chapter 2: Custom Gauge Setup, Usage This chapter explains how gauges are configured and monitored. - Chapter 3: Alerts, Lockout Management This chapter explains how alerts are set up and used, and how to manage end user lockouts. - Chapter 4: Analyze Usage Trends This chapter explains how trend charts are used for assessing end user Internet/network activity.
-For additional or historical information about end user Internet usage trends, the R3000's Real Time Probe interface-and the ER's Web Client reporting application, if the ER server is installed and connected to the source R3000-can be accessed from the TAR interface. - Chapter 5: Identify Users, Threats This chapter explains how to perform a custom search on Internet/network usage by a specified user, or for a specified threat or threat group.
+For additional or historical information about end user Internet usage trends, the Web Filter's user interface and the ER's Web Client reporting application and Administrator console can be accessed from the TAR user interface-if an ER server is installed and connected to the source Web Filter. - Chapter 5: Identify Users, Threats This chapter explains how to perform a custom search on Internet/network usage by a specified user, or for a specified threat or threat group.